lsupwp/AppVault/README.md

 ## Troubleshooting

 ### AppVault doesn't show all applications
-- Ensure you have permissions to read package databases
+- Ensure you have permissions to read package databases (Ubuntu-based)
 - Try refreshing with F5
 - Check if Flatpak/Snap are installed if those tabs are empty